Umar-Khan-Yousafzai/sada-e-insan/README.md

 # sadaeniswa

 SADA-E-NISWA application will make women&#x27;s life.
+This app is using Flutter and Firebase

+It is being developed by Developer Student Club Core-team member M.Arslan Hafeez
 ## Getting Started

 This project is a starting point for a Flutter application.